 Brand Names: VFEND

-- What should I discuss with my healthcare provider before taking voriconazole (Vfend)?
+- What should I discuss with my healthcare provider before using voriconazole (VFEND)?

-- What should I avoid while taking voriconazole (Vfend)?
+- What should I avoid while using voriconazole (VFEND)?

 Voriconazole may also be used for purposes not listed in this medication guide.